qognitive/qcog-python-client/docs/tutorial/datasets.rst

 Binary XY = Z
 -------------
-We'll use a small synthetic dataset which we call `XY=Z`.
+As a simple example, we create a small synthetic dataset which we call `XY=Z`.
 Super simple, it is a dataset that has two input features `X` and `Y` and one output feature `Z`.
 The output feature `Z` is just `X` times `Y`.

-We'll just confine ourselves to the values of `1` and `-1` so we can be even smaller.
+For simplicity, we confine ourselves to the values of `1` and `-1` so we can be even smaller.
 Our complete dataset then looks like this:

 .. code-block:: python